UDST/pandana/docs/introduction.rst

   or simply for data exploration.
 A common use case will be to write to shapefiles and use in further GIS analysis, or to relate to parcels and buildings and use in further analysis within UrbanSim and the Urban Data Science Toolkit.
-There are many possibilities and we hope designing a flexible and easy to use engine will serve many use cases.
+There are many possibilities, and we hope designing a flexible and easy to use engine will serve many use cases.